 One of the key features of Excel is the ability to add Headers, which can be used to identify and label data.
 Headers can be used to identify the purpose of a column of data or to label a row of data.

 Headers can also be used to make data more visually appealing.
 For example, if you have a large data set, you could use headers to highlight key information or to make it easier to find specific data.

 Overall, headers are a useful tool that can help to make data more understandable and visually appealing.
 If you are working with data in Excel, consider using headers to improve the clarity and presentation of your data.

-Steps to Move Header in Excel
+How to Move Header in Excel: 2 Simple Steps

-To demonstrate you to move the header in Excel, I’ve inserted a demo header with the following text “This Is a Header”.
+To demonstrate to you how to move the header in Excel, I’ve inserted a demo header with the following text “This Is a Header”.
 Right now the header is in the Normal position.
-Now I’m going to show you to move the header to a different position with some easy steps.
+Now I’m going to show you how to move the header to a different position with some easy steps.

 Step-1: Open Page Setup Dialog Box